Hamlet, Footwashing, Maundy Thursday, Hobbits, and Revelation

 [2] Protestant scholars who authored reference books listing biblical allusions in Shakespeare usually avoided any mention of the Maundy Thursday allusion for Horatio and Hamlet in 1.2.
 Why was this?
 Perhaps for three reasons:

-B. While Catholics are especially focused on sacraments, Protestants are especially focused on the Bible as the Word of God, and for this reason, some Protestant scholars may have attended more to explicit chapter-and-verse references.
+B. Protestants are more focused on the Bible as the Word of God, and for this reason, some Protestant scholars may have attended more to explicit chapter-and-verse references, while Catholics are more focused on sacraments.

-C. Protestantism in Shakespeare's time said that we are saved not by works, but by faith alone.
-The foot-washing ritual and all it symbolizes may be taken to imply that works such as serving others, and loving them as Jesus loved, might offer a path to salvation.
+C. Protestantism in Shakespeare's time said that we are saved, not by works, but by faith alone.
+The foot-washing ritual and all it symbolizes may be taken to imply that works such as serving others, and loving them as Jesus loved, might offer works as a path to salvation.

 But it is noted by Peter Milward, a Catholic and a Jesuit, in his 1987 book, Biblical Influences in Shakespeare’s Great Tragedies (11).